gevgeny/gulp-resources/README.md

 });
 ```

-Running this task for such html
+Running this example task for such html:

 ```html